jhap1982/giveituruguay/2017/2017-04-22 - Verizon Arena, North Little Rock, AR, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Otherside
+4. Otherside
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Nobody Weird Like Me
+7. Nobody Weird Like Me
-Go Robot
+8. Go Robot
-Blood Sugar Sex Magik
+9. Blood Sugar Sex Magik
-Show of Strength tease
+10. Show of Strength tease
-Charlie
+11. Charlie
-Around the World
+12. Around the World
-Dreams of a Samurai
+13. Dreams of a Samurai
-Big Rock Candy Mountain part of FLEA
+14. Big Rock Candy Mountain part of FLEA
-Higher Ground
+15. Higher Ground
-Under the Bridge
+16. Under the Bridge
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-The Mercy Seat part of JOSH
+18. The Mercy Seat part of JOSH
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes